kubernetes-sigs/ingress2gateway/pkg/i2gw/providers/traefik/README.md

 ### Not Converted (warnings emitted)

-- `traefik.ingress.kubernetes.io/router.middlewares`: **Recognized but not converted.** Traefik Middlewares are CRDs with no direct Gateway API equivalent.
-A warning is emitted.
-Consider using implementation-specific policy attachments (e.g. `ExtensionRef` filters) supported by your Gateway implementation.

-- `traefik.ingress.kubernetes.io/router.priority`: **Recognized but not converted.** Traefik router priority has no direct Gateway API equivalent.
-A warning is emitted.
-Use HTTPRoute rule ordering for match precedence instead.

-If you are reliant on any annotations not listed above, please open an issue.
+Any annotation starting with `traefik.ingress.kubernetes.io/` that is not listed above is not converted and will emit a warning.
+If you rely on an annotation that is not supported, please [open an issue](https://github.com/kubernetes-sigs/ingress2gateway/issues).
 In the meantime you'll need to manually find a Gateway API equivalent.

 ## Example